 On July 24, 2017, we entered into a syndicated credit agreement giving us access to a \$500 million committed credit facility.
-The facility is fully committed, and in the second quarter of 2019 was amended from \$500 million to \$700 million and extended to 2023.
+The facility is fully committed, and in the second quarter of 2019 was amended from \$500 million to \$700 million.
+In the first quarter of 2021, the credit agreement maturity was extended to June 30, 2025.
 The facility is subject to a number of customary covenants and restrictions in order to maintain access to the funding commitments.
 This facility has been made available for general corporate purposes, including financing ongoing working capital requirements and providing financing for construction capital, growth opportunities and the repayment of outstanding borrowings.
-Approximately \$608 million was available at Dec.
-31, 2020.
+Approximately \$602 million was available at Dec.
+31, 2021.